prenaux/niLang/README.md

 # License

-niLang is available under the MIT License, see the full license text in `LICENSE.md`.
-This project redistributes code from other projects, some of which have other licenses besides MIT.
-Such licenses are generally similar to the MIT license for practical purposes.
-See the `docs/thirdparty/` folder for more details.
+niLang is distributed under the MIT License; the full license text can be found in `LICENSE.md`.
+This project incorporates code from other projects, some of which are licensed under different terms than MIT.
+Generally, these licenses are similar to the MIT License in terms of practical implications.
+For more information on third-party licenses, refer to the `docs/thirdparty` folder.